Hi! I'm Adam. I like to make things for others to enjoy using; this is how I project myself onto the world.

 A simple 2D management sim created at DigiPen Institute of Technology.
 Written nearly from scratch in C (using DigiPen's proprietary "Alpha Engine" library for graphics calls), I designed and implemented the naïve (but functional!) component-based architecture of the game engine.
 And a Quake PAK file packing/unpacking system, for no good reason.

 There's also a "making-of" video to go along with it.

 A simple 2D side-scrolling puzzle platformer created at DigiPen Institute of Technology.
 Don't tell anyone, but the special abilities are totally just the shield powers from Sonic the Hedgehog 3.
 Also, I'm quite honestly terrible at level design.

 I've been told that DigiPen now uses Super Magical Jumping Dude in its ProjectFUN summer programming/game design courses for high schoolers.
 That's pretty cool.

-A video game where you play as a systems technician who is using a command-line interface to re-establish communications with the manned International Lunar Research Base and figure out what went wrong in the first place.
+A video game where you play as a systems technician who is using a command-line interface to re-establish communications with the manned International Lunar Research Base and figure out what went wrong.

-Focusing on aesthetics over gameplay for the first time, Rain Game is an adventure game (probably?) with an emphasis on atmosphere.
+Focusing on aesthetics over gameplay for the first time (I tend to do the opposite!), Rain Game is an adventure game (probably?) with an emphasis on atmosphere.
 I really like what I've made so far, but I don't know where to go with it at the moment.